dAEcoder/EZ-Flash_Guide/README.md

 If you see ROM Patch, It means exactly that, it needs converted to a ROM PATCH
 - Example Image: https://ibb.co/CKRW83mB
-Someone helped me with a ROM PATCH for Shiny Pokemon in Pokemon Unbound
+Someone helped me with a ROM PATCH for Shiny Pokemon in Pokemon Unbound (and explained how)
 - https://gbatemp.net/threads/ez-flash-omega-ded-i-need-help-with-custom-cheats.671909/#post-10667087

 Once you confirm that it is indeed RAM WRITE you can then convert it to EZ-Flash Format.